Emergency private visas

 4. Documents (originals or copies) confirming the degree of relationship of an applicant and a dead (seriously ill) person.
 In case if there were any changes in family names and/or surnames of an applicant or a dead (seriously ill) person, all those documents are to be provided;

 5. A copy of documentary evidence of death or serious illness of a close relative (act of death, death certificate or health state certificate from a medical building in Russia);

 6. Medical insurance policy document (copy or original).
-This document is required only from the citizens of all EU countries, Denmark, Iran, Ireland, Iseland State, Israel, Liechtenstein, Monaco, Norway and Swiss.
+This document is required only from the citizens of all EU countries (except Great Britain), Iran, Iseland State, Israel, Liechtenstein, Monaco, Norway and Swiss.
 This document must contain:

 - the date when the agreement was signed;

 - the full name of the insured person;